Runaways (TV series): Casting

-In February 2017, Marvel announced the casting of the Runaways, with Rhenzy Feliz as Alex Wilder, Lyrica Okano as Nico Minoru, Virginia Gardner as Karolina Dean, Ariela Barer as Gert Yorkes, Gregg Sulkin as Chase Stein, and Allegra Acosta as Molly Hernandez.
-Shortly after, Marvel announced the casting of the Pride, with Ryan Sands as Geoffrey Wilder, Angel Parker as Catherine Wilder, Brittany Ishibashi as Tina Minoru, James Yaegashi as Robert Minoru, Kevin Weisman as Dale Yorkes, Brigid Brannagh as Stacey Yorkes, Annie Wersching as Leslie Dean, Kip Pardue as Frank Dean, James Marsters as Victor Stein, and Ever Carradine as Janet Stein.
+In February 2017, Marvel announced the casting of the Runaways, with Rhenzy Feliz as Alex Wilder, Lyrica Okano as Nico Minoru, Virginia Gardner as Karolina Dean, Ariela Barer as Gert Yorkes, Gregg Sulkin as Chase Stein, and Allegra Acosta as Molly Hayes Hernandez.
+Shortly after, Marvel announced the casting of the Pride, with Ryan Sands as Geoffrey Wilder, Angel Parker as Catherine Wilder, Brittany Ishibashi as Tina Minoru, James Yaegashi as Robert Minoru, Kevin Weisman as Dale Yorkes, Brigid Brannagh as Stacey Yorkes, Annie Wersching as Leslie Ellerh Dean, Kip Pardue as Frank Dean, James Marsters as Victor Stein, and Ever Carradine as Janet Stein.
 Loeb praised casting director Patrick Rush, explaining that all of the series regulars for Runaways were the producers' first choice for the role.
 The majority of the children are portrayed by "fresh faces", which was an intentional choice.
 By August 2017, Julian McMahon had been cast in the recurring role of Jonah.
 He was promoted to series regular for the second season.

 For the second season, Schwartz noted that "really popular, exciting characters" from the comics would appear.
 In October 2018, it was announced that Jan Luis Castellanos had joined the cast as Topher.
 Clarissa Thibeaux was cast as Xavin.

 In June 2019, Elizabeth Hurley was announced as cast in the role of Morgan le Fay for the third season.

 Filming

-Filming on the pilot began by February 10, 2017, in Los Angeles, under the working title Rugrats, and concluded on March 3.
+Filming of the pilot began by February 10, 2017, in Los Angeles, under the working title Rugrats, and concluded on March 3.
 Director Brett Morgen was given free rein by Marvel and Hulu to establish the look of the series, and wanted to create a feel that was "very grounded and authentic".
 He also looked to differentiate between the hand-held, gritty world of the Runaways and the more stylistic world of the Pride.
 He felt the latter could be explored more in the series moving forward, but was not available to direct any more episodes of the season.
 Following completion of the pilot and the show's pick-up to series, there was concern among the cast and crew that the impending writers' strike would prevent the series to move forward.
-However, the strike did not happen, and filming on the rest of the season began at the end of June, again in Los Angeles.
+However, the strike did not happen, and filming for the rest of the season began at the end of June, again in Los Angeles.
 Production on the season had concluded by October 21.

-Production on the second season began the week of April 23, 2018, again in Los Angeles under the working title Rugrats.
-Filming on the season continued until late September 2018.
+Production of the second season began the week of April 23, 2018, again in Los Angeles under the working title Rugrats.
+Filming for the season continued until late September 2018.
 Filming for the third season began on May 13, 2019.